folio-org/folio-org.github.io/community/contrib-code.md

     git push --set-upstream origin okapi-xxx

-Once you have done that, a simple `git push` will be sufficient.
+Once you have done that once, a simple `git push` will be sufficient thereafter.

 While developing your own branch, pull in the master every now and then, and resolve any conflicts that may be there.
 If you don't, your branch